 “There's lots of dirt and grime on that one, but that dirt and grime is 160 years old,” says Biss.
 “It's historic[al] dirt and grime.”

 The series invokes a sense of awe in both the spectacular beauty of nature and Biss’ command of macrophotography.
 With these images, Biss hopes to restore some respect to photography that he believes has been lost in the age of cell phone cameras and constant photo-documentation.

 By spending nearly a month creating a single image of a creature, it becomes more than a snapshot, he explains.
 “That image to me has a gravitas.
 It has a weight to it.
 It has a sense of value.”

-Editor's Note: This story, originally published on May 16, 2016, was updated to reflect the publication of Levon Biss' Microsculpture, a new book of the photographer's detailed insect portraits.
+Editor's Note: This story, originally published on May 16, 2016, was updated on October 12, 2017 to reflect the publication of Levon Biss' Microsculpture, a new book of the photographer's detailed insect portraits.